CTable¶

 Arithmetic mean of all live, non-null values.

 Supported dtypes: bool, int, uint, float.
 Null sentinel values are skipped.
+When where is provided, only rows matching the boolean predicate are included.
 Always returns a Python float.

 Minimum live, non-null value.